Coronation of Charles II of England: Service

 The recognition and coronation oath followed after, and then the anointing.
-The regalia was presented to him, including the sceptre and Sword of State being presented to him by his brother, James, Duke of York.
+The regalia were presented to him, including the sceptre and Sword of State being presented to him by his brother, James, Duke of York.
 Afterwards he was crowned with the newly remade St Edward's Crown, and a group recognition of "God save the King!" was carried out by all of the congregation, peers and clergy.

 He was brought up to the Chair of Estate and enthroned, all of the peers are reported to have given their homages.
 An unprecedented event occurred at the coronation, the Garter King of Arms reportedly walked up the scaffolding and asked the congregation three times "that if any one could show any reason why Charles Stewart [Stuart] should not be King of England, that now he should come and speak."
 This was the first time that the Crown of England was put up to the legitimacy of the people.

 Charles was led out of the Abbey by a procession of clergy and Knights of the Order of the Garter.

 Banquet

 The banquet after the coronation was held at Westminster Hall and featured a large display of food, including over 70 dishes at the king's table, 7.3 tonnes of meat, and 1,600 chickens.
 The ceremony helped revive traditions abandoned during the Commonwealth, It involved a grand procession, and included the famous challenge by the King's Champion.
 New regalia and ceremonial plate, previously sold or melted down, were used for the event.

-The cost was about £1,200 (£195,482 today, adjusted for inflation), with thousands of spectators and reportedly 24 violins for music.
+The cost was about £1,200 (adjusted for inflation), with thousands of spectators and reportedly 24 violins for music.
 A key event was the entry of the hereditary King's Champion, who rode into the hall on horseback, threw down a gauntlet, and challenged anyone to dispute the king's right to the throne.
 The original text of the challenge was;

 "If any person of what degree soever, high or low, shall deny or gainsay our Soveraigne Lord King Charles the Second, King of England, Scotland, France and Ireland, defender of the faith, Sonne and next heire to our Soveraigne Lord Charles the First, the last King deceased, to be right heire to the Imperiall Crowne of this Realme of England, or that bee ought not to enjoy the same; here is his champion, who sayth that he lyeth and is a false Traytor, being ready in person to combate with him, and in this quarrell will venture his life against him, on what day soever hee shall be appointed.”

 After the champion issued the challenge, the king would drink from a golden cup and send it to the champion as a reward.